werkerholic/java-driver/changelog/README.md

 - [new feature] JAVA-1362: Send query options flags as [int] for Protocol V5+.
 - [improvement] JAVA-1367: Make protocol negotiation more resilient.
 - [bug] JAVA-1397: Handle duration as native datatype in protocol v5+.
+- [new feature] JAVA-1257: Implement a customizable StatementFormatter.

 Merged from 3.1.x branch: